-Often the second part of Newton's first law is forgotten in that it applies to bodies that are moving at constant velocity not just those at rest.
+The second part of Newton's first law is sometimes forgotten – you have to remember that it applies to bodies that are moving at a constant velocity, not just those at rest.

-This car will never ever move unless pushed to start moving.
+This car will never move unless pushed to start moving.

 This car would never stop unless a force acts upon it.
 These forces that reduce its speed are friction and drag.

 Bodies at equilibrium are balanced and therefore there is no acceleration.
 If all of the forces acting on an object are balanced then the object will continue at the same speed or remain stationary.